ronner1234/BERT-for-IBC-TF1/README.md

 # How to Fine-Tune BERT for Classification of Political Speeches?

-This is the code and source for the paper [How to Fine-Tune BERT for Text Classification?](https://arxiv.org/abs/1905.05583)
+This is the code and source for the paper [How to Fine-Tune BERT for Text Classification?](https://arxiv.org/abs/1905.05583) and a fork of the repository [

-In this paper, we conduct exhaustive experiments to investigate different fine-tuning methods of BERT on text classification task and provide a general solution for BERT fine-tuning.
+BERT4doc-Classification](https://github.com/xuyige/BERT4doc-Classification).
+In the above paper, several experiments to investigate different fine-tuning methods of BERT on text classification task were conducted and provide a general solution for BERT fine-tuning.

 ## Requirements